 - Taxis and Mini Cabs

-- Rail/Train: there’s no direct rail/train service to Heathrow other than Heathrow Express underground service
+- Rail/Train: direct rail/train service to Heathrow via Heathrow Express

 London Gatwick Airport

 I’ve explained the best routes into London using public transportation here.
-One of the main attractions to landing at Gatwick is it has it’s own train station from where you can catch a train into central London or anywhere in the UK.
-One rail option is the Gatwick Express.
-It’s a faster more direct train service from Gatwick to London stations.
-Service is said to resume April 3,2022.
+One of the reasons I appreciate landing at Gatwick is Gatwick train station is steps from the terminal.
+You can catch a train into central London or anywhere in the UK.

 - Rental Cars